MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 - An unrecoverable system failure occurred, like a HardFault, and the RTOS tasks are not scheduled anymore.
 - The RTOS task that runs the MicroEJ runtime is never given CPU time (suspended or blocked).
 - The RTOS task that runs the MicroEJ runtime is executing never-ending native code (infinite loop in native implementation for example).
-- A Java method is executing a long running operation in the MicroUI thread (also called Display Pump thread).
+- A Java method executes a long-running operation in the MicroUI thread (also called Display Pump thread).
 - The application code is unable to receive or process user input events.

-The next sections explain how to instrument the code in order to locate the issue when the UI freeze occurs.
+The following sections explain how to instrument the code to locate the issue when the UI freeze occurs.
 The steps followed are:

-1. Check if the RTOS Scheduler is properly scheduling the MicroEJ runtime task.
+1. Check if the RTOS Scheduler properly schedules the MicroEJ runtime task.
-2. Check if the Java Scheduler is properly scheduling all Java threads.
+2. Check if the Java Scheduler properly schedules all Java threads.
-3. Check if the UI thread is properly scheduled.
+2. Check if the Java Scheduler properly schedules the MicroUI thread.
 4. Check if Input Events are properly processed.

 .. note::